 Chinese New Year - Historical OriginsThe old Chinese word "Nian" meant ripe grains.
 This word dates back more than three thousand years to oracle bone inscriptions inscribed with astronomical records during the 14th Century B.C.
 Shang Dynasty.
 Before the Gregorian Calendar, a good harvest or the process of a harvest was considered a year.
 The whole purpose, in early history, of creating a calendar or keeping track of time was to facilitate agriculture.
 It was important to know when to till the soil and sow the seeds.

 The first calender in China had strong roots based on the benefit of agriculture production.
 During the Zhou Dynasty the year was formally called "Nian" and the beginning of the year was called “SuiShou”.
 In 104 BC, Emperor Liu Che of the Western Han Dynasty presided over the formulation of the solar lunar calendar which is similar to the Hebrew Calendar.

-Since the beginnings of the Han Dynasty, New Years Day and Winter Solstice were the Emperor’s most important times.
-It was the responsibility of the Emperor to keep track of the time, to perform traditional rituals, and select the music so that heaven and earth were in harmony.
+Since the beginnings of the Han Dynasty, New Years Day as well as the Winter Solstice were the Emperor’s most important dates.
+In ancient China it was the responsibility of the Emperor to keep track of important dates, perform traditional rituals, and select the music so that heaven and earth were in harmony.
 The marking of the Winter Solstice was an important event because if an emperor miscalculated, the kingdom wouldn't know which day marked the coming of the New Year.
-Thus, these two historical dates of the Lunar Calendar are set in stone.
+Thus, these two historical dates of the Lunar Calendar are traditionally set in stone.